Borknab/cs4245-project/docs/index.md

 <p align="center">Table 4: RMSE for the different architectures, with and without Gaussian Processses</p>

 <p align="justify">
 The results of our experiments revealed the superiority of the Transformer model in terms of both performance and efficiency.
 The Transformer outperformed other architectures, achieving the lowest average RMSE of 5.77 when combined with Gaussian Processes.
 Despite its remarkable performance, the Transformer model required less than 30 minutes of training time, less than the time taken by the CNN and LSTM models.
 This high efficiency may be attributed to the Transformer's self-attention mechanism which enables the model to focus on the most relevant parts of the input sequence for its predictions.
 The GRU model exhibited decent performance but was outperformed by the Transformer.
 Overall the results suggest that the Transformer architecture's capability of handling sequence data and its efficient training time render it particularly suitable for this application domain, possibly more than the models utilized by the authors (LSTM and 3D CNN).
+Finally the results validate what claimed by the authors in the paper: gaussian Processes improve the performance of the models, and decreases the variance of the results.
 </p>